Sheppard family (clothiers): William Sheppard (1709-1759)

 John's eldest son, William was a clothier like his father.
 He was born in Catherine's Hill.
 With his wife, Eleanor, he had ten children. half of whom who survived into the 19th century at the height of their family's prosperity.
 These were William (1735-1814), Walter (1739-1810), Henry (1744-1811), John (1747-1806) and Edward (1741-1808).
 Of these only William and Edward had children.
 On his death he was buried in Sheppard's Barton.

 By 1785 Eleanor was living with her son Walter at Iron Gates in King Street.
 She died 33 years after her husband in 1792.

 William continued to expand the family's properties: building plots in what became High Street, Wine Street and South Parade, and land in Dyers Close.
-In the 1730s he built houses in High Street and Vine Street (note: High Street was named as it lay on the high ground next to Catherine Hill, not to be confused with a street of shops in modern usage); these were all built on land purchased by John Shepherd in 1650.
+In the 1730s he built houses in High Street and Wine Street (note: High Street was named as it lay on the high ground next to Catherine Hill, not to be confused with a street of shops in modern usage); these were all built on land purchased by John Shepherd in 1650.
 By 1755 he had built 19 houses in High Street, bequeathing the eastern side to his son Henry and the western side to his son Edward.
 His sons established factories at Rodden, Willow Vale and Spring Gardens.